miotke/andrewmiotke.com/README.md

 I plan to keep this simple but open source.
 There's not a good reason to have this project closed source.

 Documentation can be found in the [wiki](https://github.com/miotke/andrewmiotke.com/wiki).

+As of August 12, 2021 the "primary" branch has been renamed to `main`.